codegirls/materials/2013-12-03-hello-css-hello-templates.md

 oh, and if you'd like to we can hack some advent calendars.

+# devtools

+on any page in your browser (in chrome or firefox) you can right-click on any element on the page and select "inspect element" (or similar). this will open the "inspector"-tool that allows you to see the model of the page the browser uses. you can also edit the page with it, adding or changing text and styles.

 # CSS

 * a language that is used for styling (Cascading Style Sheets)